danielwagn3r/jcalendar/readme.txt

 This distribution contains several sub-directories.
 They are listed and described below:

-  bin\             contains a launch script for the JCalendar
-                   demo application for Windows 7/Vista/XP/2000/NT/98. doc              contains HTML documentation (start with index.html). src\             contains all the sources to create a distribution.
+  doc              contains HTML documentation (start with index.html). src\             contains all the sources to create a distribution.